eneskoyuncu67-lab/learning-to-collaborate-performance-and-coordination-dynamics-in-cooperative-cuisine/README.md

-# Dyadic Learning Analysis — Cooperative Cuisine Study
+# Dyadic Learning Analysis (Cooperative Cuisine Study)

 Analyzes gameplay logs from pairs of human participants ("dyads") completing a cooperative delivery-style game (Cooperative Cuisine, built on the *Overcooked!* task) across 4 kitchen layouts of increasing spatial interdependence.
-The fluid-collaboration framework and metrics used here (intertwinement, unit fluidity, pattern dynamics) were introduced by Schröder, Heinrich & Kopp (2025) as part of a broader research agenda toward fluid human-agent collaboration, but validated on human-human dyad data in the same environment — this analysis applies that same framework to a separate human-human dataset, testing whether and how well — human dyads employ coordination as they gain experience with each other and the task.
-More broadly, this same approach — tracking intertwinement, fluidity, and pattern dynamics over the course of a session — could be adapted to examine the dynamic process of fluid collaboration across time in other *Overcooked!*-style task environments, in collaboration research involving either human or artificial agents.
+Computes order completion and timing, player-avatar collision rates, and three collaboration-dynamics metrics (intertwinement, unit fluidity, and pattern dynamics), introduced by Schröder, Heinrich & Kopp (2025) as part of a broader research agenda toward fluid human-agent collaboration, but validated on human-human dyad data in the same environment.
+This analysis applies that same framework to a separate human-human dataset.
+More broadly, this same approach, tracking intertwinement, fluidity, and pattern dynamics over the course of a session, could be adapted to examine the dynamic process of fluid collaboration across time in other *Overcooked!*-style task environments, in collaboration research involving either human or artificial agents.

-Building on the notion that team members develop task and team knowledge through experience, three questions are addressed: (1) whether completion rate increases and completion time decreases as dyads progress through a session, as they come to mutually anticipate each other's actions; (2) whether collision rate — a measure of spatial-temporal coordination — decreases as dyads gain task expertise within a session; and (3) whether dyads that better employ coordination, indexed both by collision rate and by intertwinement/fluidity/pattern dynamics, show correspondingly higher completion rates.

 This accompanies the report *"Learning to Collaborate: Performance and Coordination Dynamics in Cooperative Cuisine"* (Enes Koyuncu, Bielefeld University), which used the same 15-dyad dataset and Models A–D below.
 Models E–G and the Bayesian layer extend that report.

 ## Project structure